Magma4/Ghostbusters/README.md

 # Ghostbusters and Bayes Nets

-A UC Berkeley CS188 project implementing probabilistic inference using Bayes Nets to track invisible ghosts in a Pacman game.
+A project implementing probabilistic inference using Bayes Nets to track invisible ghosts in a Pacman game.

 ## Project Overview